DataFire/Integrations/integrations/generated/google_slides/README.md

 ### SlideProperties
 * SlideProperties `object`: The properties of Page that are only
   * layoutObjectId `string`: The object ID of the layout that this slide is based on.
+This property is
   * masterObjectId `string`: The object ID of the master that this slide is based on.
+This property is
   * notesPage [Page](#page)

 ### SolidFill